The Broome Hut

 Where is The Broome hut located?

 The Broome hut is located at the top of a steep climb at 11,350' just a mile and half west of Berthoud Pass.
 The trail head is located at mile marker 240 on the west side of Berthoud Pass.
+In winter, keep a good snow shovel in your car, parking ingress and egress can be challenge.

 How far from the trail head?